szymon6927/szymonmiks.pl/blog/content/post/12-domain-model-with-sqlalchemy/index.md

 When you define a composite type in SQLAlchemy, you can define the attributes of the composite type and its data types, and you can also define various methods and properties on the class to customize its behavior.

 It is a method that should return a tuple of values that represent the attributes of the composite type.
-When an instance of the composite type is serialized (for example, when it is written to a database), SQLAlchemy calls the `__composite_values__` method to obtain the values that should be stored.
+When an instance of the composite type is serialized (when it is written to a database), SQLAlchemy calls the `__composite_values__` method to obtain the values that should be stored.
-When an instance of the composite type is deserialized (for example, when it is read from a database), SQLAlchemy calls the constructor of the composite type with the tuple of values obtained from `__composite_values__`.
+When an instance of the composite type is deserialized (when it is read from a database), SQLAlchemy calls the constructor of the composite type with the tuple of values obtained from `__composite_values__`.

 You can read more about it [here](https://docs.sqlalchemy.org/en/14/orm/composites.html).